 General Data Protection Regulations GDPR policy

-As a data controller, VGC commits to being transparent about how we collect and use personal and sensitive data and to meeting its data protection obligations under the General Data Protection Regulations (GDPR).
+As a data controller, VGC is committed to being transparent about how it collects and uses personal and sensitive data and to meeting its data protection obligations under the General Data Protection Regulations (GDPR).

-This policy applies to personal and sensitive data relating to job applicants, employees, workers contractors, former staff, clients and data.
+This policy applies to personal and sensitive data relating to job applicants, employees, workers, contractors, former staff, suppliers, clients and data processed for business purposes.

-Ciara Pryce, group services director, is the appointed data protection officer (DPO).
+Ciara Pryce, chief operating officer it the appointed data protection officer (DPO).
 Any GDPR queries or questions about this policy should be directed to Ciara Pryce at firstname.lastname@example.org